-The Alberta Water Wells Web Application provides information from two databases:
+The Alberta Water Wells Web Application pulls information from 2 databases:

 - chemical analysis reports